hamlet-io/docs/docs/design-concepts/linking.md

 ## Link Direction

 Links are directional.
 Though an optional attribute of a link, the direction can be used to specify that a given component should be granted access to the linked component.
-An `Inbound` link specified on a API Gateway component for example, linking to a Lambda function would specify that the Lambda should be granted appropriate access to the API Gateway component.
+An `Inbound` link specified on a API Gateway component for example, linking to a Lambda function would specify that the Lambda should be granted appropriate access for the API Gateway to invoke the lambda.
 Conversely, an `Outbound` link between these resources would imply that the API Gateway should be permitted to access the Lambda function.

 A link is only required to specified on one end of the link - either the `Inbound` or `Outbound` end.